 Drones are used in construction projects for a variety of reasons, from initial mapping and surveying of the construction site to volumetric measurements for cut and fill jobs, tracking progress, inspection, surveillance and site security.

-The benefits of drones in construction are numerous, with drone’s, companies can collect aerial data quickly without compromising and accuracy and share this data with all interested parties, thus improving communication as well.
+The benefits of drones in construction are numerous, with drones, companies can collect aerial data quickly without compromising data accuracy and share this information with all interested parties, thus improving communication as well.
 Drones provide a safer way to inspect unstable buildings, survey areas of a construction site that are hard to access by land and improve productivity.

 Construction sites are a busy environment, and they can be dangerous with scaffolding, unsafe buildings, heavy machinery, and hazardous materials lying around.
 Sending in staff around dangerous areas for tasks like inspection and monitoring are a risk to health is not a viable option and may violate health and safety regulations.
 Drones provide a safer and more efficient option as drone pilots will be a safe distance away and can complete any kind of inspection or monitoring job without putting risking their health and safety.

 Drones are easily deployable and capture aerial data faster than any other methods being currently used.
 One of the benefits of the quickly deployable nature of drones is that companies can track what is happening on a construction site frequently and monitor the progress of their projects.
 With drones, companies can monitor their projects on a daily, weekly, or monthly basis and evaluate the data to see whether the project is on schedule or falling behind and make data-driven decisions on how to correct any setbacks and get back on track.
 The fast nature of data acquisition via drones also allows important information to be shared quickly among interested parties so that everyone is on the same page with regard to the progress of the project.